OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/linear_regression/Linear_regression_modelling/README.md

 ## Expected outputs

-This implementation of the linear regression model mimics the method presented in the brief summary.
+This implementation of the linear regression model mimics the method based on linear algebra presented in the brief summary.

 Since this implementation is made for distributed analysis, the following `R` files should not be shared:
 - `Data_node_k.csv`.